opethaiwoh/Predicting-the-species-of-flower-for-a-given-input-image/README.md

 ## Steps

-Read the dataset images and associated labels from the folder structure (Hint: you need to use the two classes in pyimagesearch package)
+Read the dataset images and associated labels from the folder structure

 Classify the dataset using Logistic Regression, K-NN and Neural Network (two hidden layers)